Importance sampling for Bayesian inference: polynomial-dimension dependent error bounds: Comparison with some existing results

 \emph{Relation with the present work.} The key difference in our analysis is that the observation $Y$ is kept random.
 Instead of the conditional error in \eqref{eq:agapiou_mse}, we control the averaged quantity

 Conditionally on $\mathcal G=\sigma(Y)$, an argument analogous to \eqref{eq:agapiou_mse} yields

-However, instead of estimating $\rho_Y$ pointwise in $Y$, we integrate with respect to the law of $Y$ and exploit structural properties of the model.
-For the linear--Gaussian setting, Corollary~\ref{cor:IS_uniform} combined with \eqref{U_B_LG} yields the uniform bound
+However, instead of estimating \(\rho_Y\) pointwise in \(Y\), we integrate with respect to the law of \(Y\) and exploit structural properties of the model.
+In the linear--Gaussian setting, assuming the observation dimension \(d_y\) is fixed, Corollary~\ref{cor:IS_uniform}, together with \eqref{Unif_Cst_LG} and \eqref{eq:uniform_LG}, yields the uniform bound

 All constants are independent of the state dimension $d_x$, and the model dependence enters only through the observation noise covariance $R$ and the observation dimension $d_y$.
-In particular, if the eigenvalues of $R$ are sufficiently large (see Section~\ref{sec:Linear_Gaussian_dy}), the bound remains finite, and may even decrease, as $d_y\to\infty$.

 Hence, while the fixed-observation analysis suggests an exponential dependence on the intrinsic dimension, averaging over the law of $Y$ allows us to recover the $N^{-1/2}$ convergence rate uniformly in the state dimension.